ArweaveTeam/arweave/integrating_arweave.md

 	"signature": ""
 }
 ```

-### Fields
+**[id]**

-- `id` A SHA2-256 hash of the signature, based 64 URL encoded.
+A SHA2-256 hash of the signature, based 64 URL encoded.

+**[last_tx]**
-- `last_tx` The ID of the last transaction made from the same address base64url encoded.
+The ID of the last transaction made from the same address base64url encoded.
 If no previous transactions have been made from the address this field is set to an empty string.

+**[owner]**
-- `owner` The modulus of the RSA key pair corresponding to the wallet making the transaction, base64url encoded.
+The modulus of the RSA key pair corresponding to the wallet making the transaction, base64url encoded.

+**[tags]**
-- `tags` A field that allows the sender to provide further information about the transaction.
+A field that allows the sender to provide further information about the transaction.
 Formatted as a key-value pair.
 Certain tag names are reserved and will be ignored if added, currently: "from", "to", "quantity" and "reward".

+**[target]**
-- `target`If making a financial transaction this field contains the wallet address of the recipient base64url encoded.
+If making a financial transaction this field contains the wallet address of the recipient base64url encoded.
 If the transaction is not a financial this field is set to an empty string.

 A wallet address is a base64url encoded SHA256 hash of the raw unencoded RSA modulus.

+**[quantity]**
-- `quantity` If making a financial transaction this field contains the amount in Winston to be sent to the receiving wallet.
+If making a financial transaction this field contains the amount in Winston to be sent to the receiving wallet.
 If the transaction is not financial this field is set to the string "0".

 (1 AR = 1000000000000 (1e+12) Winston).

+**[data]**
-- `data` If making an archiving transaction this field contains the data to be archived base64url encoded.
+If making an archiving transaction this field contains the data to be archived base64url encoded.
 If the transaction is not archival this field is set to an empty string.

+**[reward]**
-- `reward` This field contains the mining reward for the transaction in Winston.
+This field contains the mining reward for the transaction in Winston.

 (1 AR = 1000000000000 (1e+12) Winston).

+**[signature]**
-- `signature` The data for the signature is comprised of previous data from the rest of the transaction.
+The data for the signature is comprised of previous data from the rest of the transaction.

 The data to be signed is a concatentation of the raw (entirely unencoded) owner, target, id, data, quantity, reward and last_tx in that order.